dproctor/personal-website/books.md

 ### Books

-- The Warburgs: The Twentieth-Century Odyssey of a Remarkable Jewish Family (Ron Chernow)
 - The End of the End of History: Politics in the Twenty-First Century (Alex Hochuli).
 Recommended by Adam Touze on Ezra Klein (2022-03-01).
 - [First Draft of a Report on the